Child Care Subsidy

 - Family income: $120,000

-- Childcare fee: $130 per day for a 10-hour session (=$13/hour, below cap)
+- Childcare fee: $130 per day for a 10-hour session (=$13/hour, typically under the cap for centre-based care)

 Scenario 2: One Parent Working Part-Time, One Volunteering